-There are two options for this payment structure: (1) the basic monthly subscription, which costs about $70/month, and (2) the monthly + live subscription, which costs about $100/month.
+There are three options for this payment structure: (1) the basic monthly subscription, which costs about $70/month; (2) the monthly + live subscription, which costs about $130/month; and (3) the live + tutoring package, which costs $280/month.

-Therefore, in terms of pricing, it’s clear that 7Sage offers more bang for your buck.
-7Sage is a fraction of the cost of LSATMax.
+Therefore, in terms of pricing, it’s clear that LSATMax offers more bang for your buck as 7Sage’s plans are slightly more expensive.

-Though I would just note that those are just the standard rates and LSATMax seems to be fairly aggressive in their discounting, thus narrowing the cost gap.
+Plus, I would just note that those are just the standard rates, and LSATMax seems to be fairly aggressive in their discounting, thus widening the cost gap.
 So do be sure to check for coupon codes before buying.

 Why LSATMax Is Better